Join An Emmaus Peer Support Group

 What happens at an Emmaus support meeting?

-All participants agree to follow the following guidlines to ensure a safe, judgement-free space is accessible for all: Emmaus Group Guidelines
+All participants agree to follow the following guidelines to ensure a safe, judgment-free space is accessible for all: Emmaus Group Guidelines

 Prayer: Meetings begin with prayer led by one of our support group members.